Ama Yangri Trek - 3 Days

 • Chance to spot birds and Himalayan wildlife, making the trek a nature-lover’s delight.

-Overview Ama Yangri Trek (3 days)
+3-Day Ama Yangri Trek Overview

 For a smooth and stress-free start, we highly recommend arriving in Kathmandu by 4 PM the day before we leave.
 This gives you enough time for a final gear check, a trip briefing with your guide, and to make sure you have everything you need before heading to the trek.

-Online briefing
+Online Briefing

 This is like our first coffee before the trip, but online!
 This online meeting is our chance to show you everything that will happen on the trip.
-We'll discuss what to bring, what each day will be like, and answer any questions.
+We'll discuss what to bring and what each day will be like and answer any questions.
 After you book, we'll send you an email with a couple of times when we can talk.
 We'll set up the meeting after the booking process is completed.
 Also, our trek itinerary does not include your hotel stay in Kathmandu.
 During the online meeting, please share your preferences, budget, and the standard of the hotel you would like to stay at in Kathmandu.
 We will arrange it for you accordingly.

 Experience the Himalayas on your terms.
 We create personal, intimate treks for groups of two or more.
 Whether you select our Budget, Standard, or Luxury package, your adventure will be exclusively for you and your companions, ensuring a comfortable and personal journey from start to finish.